Daily readings

 Saturday, April 4, 2026

 Holy Saturday/Easter Vigil.
 Holy Week.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationHoly Saturday/Easter Vigil